 “Open space is so important because land is sacred,” Will adds.
 “We have a common interest in seeing it healthy, and the private marketplace is dismal at protecting it.
 Having a community fund to save the important elements of the landscape is a hallmark of an advanced society.”

 Will understands there are people who think OST is at least partially responsible for the high real estate prices in the Roaring Fork Valley because it locks up so much land that could otherwise be developed into housing projects.

 “Would those same people think we should build wall to wall?” he asks rhetorically.
 “The land is finite and the finiteness creates the high value.
 The question is whether we save some of it before we hit the limits.”

-PHOTOGRAPHED BY PETER MCBRIDE
+Photography by: PHOTOGRAPHED BY PETER MCBRIDE